celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 1. A user should be able to randomly generate a namespace that hasn't been used before[^1]
 1. There should exist a large enough namespace ID space for all rollups that may exist in the forseeable future (e.g. 100 years)

-[^1]: This assumes a user uses sufficient entropy to generate the namespace ID and isn't front-run by an adversary prior to actually using the namespace.

 ### Criteria 1

-The namespace ID must provide at least 72 bits of randomness ([Eager](https://eager.io/blog/how-long-does-an-id-need-to-be/)) to satisfy criteria 1.
+The namespace ID must provide at least 72 bits of randomness [^2] to satisfy criteria 1.
 Since an 8 byte namespace ID can only provide 64 bits of randomness, it fail to meet this criteria.

 | Namespace ID size (bytes) | Criteria 1 |
 |---------------------------|------------|